surveyjs/survey-pdf/docs/export-custom-components.md

 ## Use a Predefined Renderer

-If your custom question extends one of the out-of-the-box question types ([`QuestionTextModel`](https://surveyjs.io/form-library/documentation/api-reference/text-entry-question-model), [`QuestionCheckboxModel`](https://surveyjs.io/form-library/documentation/api-reference/checkbox-question-model), [`QuestionDropdownModel`](https://surveyjs.io/form-library/documentation/api-reference/dropdown-menu-model), etc.), you can use the same renderer used by the extended question type.
+If your custom question extends one of the out-of-the-box question types ([`QuestionTextModel`](https://surveyjs.io/form-library/documentation/api-reference/text-entry-question-model), [`QuestionCheckboxModel`](https://surveyjs.io/form-library/documentation/api-reference/checkbox-question-model), [`QuestionDropdownModel`](https://surveyjs.io/form-library/documentation/api-reference/dropdown-menu-model), etc.), it can use the renderer of the extended question type.
 For instance, the following code specifies to use a Text Input question renderer to export a custom `color-picker` question:

 ```js
 import { FlatRepository } from "survey-pdf";